danguzzo/CircularEEE_SDModel/README.md

 - recycling infrastructure level

 In a Circular Economy, organisations and institutions aim to decrease the inflow of materials and products in the system while keeping them in high use.
 Thus, we recommend you to check how the changes in CE mechanisms influence the stocks and flows of EEE and WEEE in the system.

+- [ ] present a table for CE mechanisms variables and some results?

 ## References